 II.
 Precursor’s to the MCU and the Modern Hollywood Superhero Craze

-Superhero blockbusters are certainly not a new thing, nor is the Marvel Cinematic Universe the first mainstream hit featuring an iconic Marvel character, but in comparison to decades past and the incredible marketability of anything comic book-related in theatres nowadays, putting the MCU and the rise of the mainstream superhero blockbuster dominance in perspective is necessary to understanding where Marvel’s cultural impact came from and where the label will go from here.
+Superhero blockbusters are not a new thing, nor is the Marvel Cinematic Universe (MCU) the first mainstream hit featuring an iconic Marvel character.
+In comparison to decades past and the incredible marketability of anything comic book-related, nowadays, putting the MCU and the rise of the mainstream superhero blockbuster in perspective is necessary to understand where Marvel’s cultural impact came from and how the label will evolve.

-Going back to the late ’90’s, Joel Schumacher’s horrendous disasterpiece, Batman and Robin, debuts in 1997 to critical disdain and rapid audience rejection, causing Warner Brothers to scrap plans for a fifth Bat movie until the franchise was later miraculously resuscitated in 2005 by Christopher Nolan’s Dark Knight Trilogy (2005, 2008, 2012) in what is considered one of the most unlikely and triumphant series reboots in cinematic history.
-More immediately though, and more important to tracing back the origins of today’s blockbuster climate, the horrible reception of BaR sent shockwaves throughout Hollywood and made many studios rethink their plans to produce similar superhero-adaptations.
+Going back to the late 1990s, Joel Schumacher’s horrendous disasterpiece, Batman and Robin, debuts in 1997 to critical disdain and rapid audience rejection, causing Warner Brothers to scrap plans for a fifth Bat movie until the franchise was later miraculously resuscitated in 2005 by Christopher Nolan’s Dark Knight Trilogy (2005, 2008, 2012) in what is considered one of the most unlikely and triumphant series reboots in cinematic history.
+More immediately, though, the horrible reception of BaR sent shockwaves throughout Hollywood and made many studios rethink their plans to produce similar superhero-adaptations.
 Mainstream superhero blockbuster movies essentially went on hiatus during the next three years until 2000.
 There were a couple niche, sidestream releases based on more obscure American comics developed with considerably smaller budgets like Spawn (1997) and Blade (1998) (the latter an excellent film by the way, the former not so much) released here and there after the nuclear fallout of Schumacher’s project, but none of these remotely resembled the mainstream cultural hits that came before or especially after.

 A few statistics provide ample contrast of the American superhero movie environment before and immediately after the release of Batman and Robin.
 From the years 1995-1997, there were a 18 superhero films released from Hollywood studios (exactly six per year), but during the years 1998-1999, only three movies based on comic books were made (the aforementioned Blade, The Mask of Zorro , and Mystery Men ).
 None of those films were based on well known mainstream characters like Superman or Batman, and none had particularly large budgets expecting massive box office payoff.
 In a sense, Batman and Robin didn’t just kill the Batman franchise, it temporarily killed all mainstream superhero movies!